 30 Years of Impact

 CMBM has grown to include an international team of more than 145 diverse faculty who have trained more than 7,000 clinicians, educators, and community leaders in CMBM’s model of self-awareness, self-care, mutual support, and community building.
-Those who have been trained have, in turn, brought mind-body medicine to hundreds of thousands of adults and children coping with trauma, stress, anxiety, depression, and chronic and life-threatening illnesses.
+Those who have been trained have, in turn, brought the CMBM approach to hundreds of thousands of adults and children coping with trauma, stress, anxiety, depression, and chronic and life-threatening illnesses.

 Healing Ukraine’s Nationwide Trauma